 CREDENTIAL RESIDENCY REQUIREMENTS

-1. Each credential has its own minimum residency requirement at National University to be recommended for a credential to the California Commission on Teacher Credentialing.
-The residency requirements are listed under each program in this section.
+Minimum residency requirements to be recommended for a credential and or degree may vary and are listed under each program.
 Courses taken online are considered to be in-residence.

-The student acknowledgment (provided in each credential packet) gives National University the right to suspend or terminate the candidate’s participation in the credential program for any of the following reasons:
+The student acknowledgment (provided in each credential packet) gives National University the right to suspend or terminate the candidate’s participation in a credential program for any of the following reasons:

-Each candidate also has a Credential Program Specialist available to him/her to help navigate the specifics of the state credentialing requirements.
-These requirements can vary and are in constant flux due to changing legislation and the dynamic nature of public education.
-It is very important for candidates to work closely with their local Credential Program Specialist to understand and educate themselves on the specifics of their particular credentialing requirements.
+Each candidate also has a Credential Program Specialist available to him/her to help navigate the specifics of the state and university credentialing requirements.
+These requirements may be updated due to changing legislation.
+It is very important for candidates to work closely with a Credential Program Specialist to understand and educate themselves on the specifics of their particular credentialing requirements.